 He expands on the topic of the value of mobile phones to consumers and provides insights to mobile buyers to assist them in purchasing the right device.

-This brings my list of the Top Indian Bloggers and their Earnings to a close.
+This brings my list of the Top Indian Bloggers and their Earnings in 2023 to a close.